What if we still believed in the potential of human beings?

-As more organizations try to make transformative changes than ever before, we face the uncomfortable truth that most change efforts fail.
-Maybe we should never have called it "change management."
-This implied that human behavior could somehow be managed with slide decks, emails, town halls, and the tools of bureaucracy.
+Most organizational change efforts fail.
+Maybe our first mistake was calling it "change management."
+This implies human behavior can somehow be managed with slide decks, emails, town halls, and other tools of bureaucracy.

 Maybe we forgot that organizations are social systems—that the beliefs people hold, the relationships they form, and the stories they tell each other are the real forces that determine whether change takes hold.

 Creating lasting change inside an organization is more anthropology than bureaucracy.
+It’s more psychology than technology.
 It requires mapping the human terrain to understand who the real influencers are, where the resistance lives and why, and what story needs to be true for people to want to move.
-It’s human work that happens one stakeholder, one conversation, one moment at a time.
+It’s work that happens one stakeholder, one conversation, one moment at a time.

 What we do.